 Learning the legalities of running a business means introducing yourself to a lot of rules, practices, and terminology that can be somewhat confusing.
 Copyright, insurance, business incorporation, and trademarks are a few examples.

-Today, we’re going to shed light on one legal topic that affects many business owners: trademarks.
-What is a trademark, what parts of your business can you trademark, and when should you consider registering a trademark to protect your business?
+In this post, we’ll shed light on trademarks.
+We’ll look at what parts of your business can you trademark and when you might consider registering a trademark to protect your business.

 What is a trademark?

-This offers some legal protection when you’re starting out, but Christina recommends you consider trademark registration when your business picks up traction.
+Unregistered trademarks offer some legal protection when you’re starting out, but you’ll want to consider trademark registration when your business picks up traction.

 How to register a trademark in 3 steps

 As soon as you start a small business or develop a product, you likely have some source identifiers, including your business name and your logo.
 But do you need to be thinking about trademarks right away?

 There are two ways to get a trademark, and one is more formal (and involved) than the other.
 You can informally get a trademark by doing business using a name or a logo, and establish your reputation and mark that way.
 This is your unregistered or common law trademark.

 But if you want full legal protections, you’ll need to take the following steps to get a registered trademark with the USPTO.
 You can do a portion of this work yourself by following the tips we outline below.
 However, to get a definitive answer about your ability to use a specific trademark, it’s best to consult with a trademark attorney.